Customization

 Options:

-- Image: Image to use for computing the new width or height.
+- Image: Image to scale and/or to use for computing the new width or height.

-- Layer: Layer to scale and to use for computing the new width or height.
+- Layer: Layer to scale and/or to use for computing the new width or height.

 - New width: The new width.

-- Unit for width: Unit for the new width - pixels or percentages of layer/image width/height.
+- Unit for width: Unit for the new width - pixels or percentages of image/layer width/height.

 - New height: The new height.

-- Unit for height: Unit for the new height - pixels or percentages of layer/image width/height.
+- Unit for height: Unit for the new height - pixels or percentages of image/layer width/height.

 - Interpolation: Type of interpolation to use.

-- Use local origin: If checked, the layer will be scaled around its center.
+- Use local origin: If checked and Object to scale is set to Layer, the layer will be scaled around its center.
 If not checked, the layer will be placed to the upper left corner of the image.

-- Scale to fit: If checked, the layer will be scaled such that it fits New width or New height, whichever is smaller, while also preserving the aspect ratio.
-You can imagine a canvas having the dimensions New width and New height to which the layer will be fit.
+- Scale to fit: If checked, the image/layer will be scaled such that it fits New width or New height, whichever is smaller, while also preserving the aspect ratio.
+You can imagine a canvas having the dimensions New width and New height to which the image/layer will be fit.

 - Dimension to keep: The dimension - width or height - to be considered fixed when scaling with the Keep aspect ratio option checked.

-To keep the size of the image canvas and the layer position within the image, disable this setting.
+To keep the image canvas intact (thus keeping the layer position within the image), uncheck this procedure.
 Note that in that case the layers will be cut off if they are partially outside the image canvas.
-To export the entire layer, leave this setting enabled.

 Adding Custom Procedures

-You can add any built-in GIMP procedure or plug-in by pressing Add Procedure...
+You can add any GIMP plug-in, layer effect (filter, GEGL operation) or GIMP procedure by pressing Add Procedure...

 and then selecting Add Custom Procedure...